Top of the pageCheck Your Symptoms

 - Do not give any prescription or nonprescription medicines after a poisonous snake or lizard bite unless your doctor tells you to.
 Some medicines, such as aspirin, ibuprofen, or naproxen, may cause increased bleeding.

 Nonpoisonous snake or lizard bite

-If you are certain the snake or lizard was not poisonous, use home treatment measures to reduce symptoms and prevent infection.
+If you are sure that the snake or lizard wasn't poisonous, you can use home treatment to reduce symptoms and prevent infection.

 - Determine whether you need a tetanus shot.